codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/localization.rst

     // or set the original locale
     php spark lang:sync --locale en --target ru

-As a result, you will receive files with the transfer keys.
+As a result, you will receive files with the translation keys.
 If there were duplicate keys in the target locale, they are saved.

 .. warning:: Non-matching keys in new translations are deleted!